Fallen Upon Hard Times

-You know, if you stick with this discipline long enough, you actually begin to get somewhere.
-As was mentioned earlier, Hall and Adams wound up on the short end of the stick in an attempt to help Hall pay off his alleged debts to the IRS.
+As was mentioned earlier, Adams and Hall wound up on the short end of the stick in an attempt to help Hall pay off his alleged debts to the IRS.

-Since this article was written I have requested that the IRS send my MASTER FILE to me.
+Since this article was written, I have requested that the IRS send a copy of my MASTER FILE to me.
 (Look up “IRS Master File” online).
 Guess what happened?
-They sent a bogus response citing some obscure code claiming that they didn’t have to send my file to me.
+They sent a bogus response citing some obscure code, claiming they didn’t have to send my file to me.

 Unlike the millions of drubs who would have sat on their ass and done nothing, I looked up the code that the IRS sent and lo and behold, it didn’t even remotely correspond to their claim.